Climb up the handmade stairs into your private Treehouse above the tree tops.

-Birdwatching: The guides here are real experts on the birdlife, and the Selous is a great area for bird-watching.
-From the waterbirds found in the floodplains and lakes around the Rufiji River, to the dry-country raptors in the Beho Beho Hills from which the camp takes it name - it's a great birding area.See more ideas for Birdwatching in Tanzania
+Birdwatching: The guides here are real experts on the birdlife, and the Selous is a great area for birdwatching in Tanzania.
+With waterbirds in the floodplains and lakes around the Rufiji River and dry-country raptors in the Beho Beho Hills, there’s good variety here.See more ideas for Birdwatching in Tanzania

 Walking safaris: Beho Beho's treehouse involves mostly walking safaris - with some of Africa's very best professional walking guidesSee more ideas for Walking safaris in Tanzania

 Wildlife safaris: Fly-camping always gets you closer to the wildlife, and you won't find better guides with whom to explore it than at Beho Beho.See more ideas for Wildlife safaris in Tanzania

 Attitude towards children: Beho Beho's treehouseisn't suitable for children under 12 years of age.

 Generally recommended for children: No

 Notes: Parents should be aware that the treehouse is right in the heart of the bush and wildlife can pass through at any time – children cannot be left unaccompanied.

 Communications: For all intents and purposes you should consider yourself out of contact.
 You will have contact with the camp via a radio - who will then have use of a satallite phone in case of an emergency.

 TV & radio: There is no TV or radio – this is deepest Africa!